pryv/open-pryv.io/README.md

 ## Contributing

-Open Pryv.io is developped and maintained by Pryv's team.
+Open Pryv.io is developed and maintained by Pryv's team.
 You may contact us to submit a change or adaptation but do not be offended if we decline it or decide to re-write it.

 #
 # License